GMLC-TDC/HELICS/docs/user-guide/advanced_topics/queries.md

 In the header [`<helics\queryFunctions.hpp>`](../doxygen/queryFunctions_8hpp.html) a few helper functions are defined to vectorize query results and some utility functions to wait for a federate to enter init, or wait for a federate to join the federation.

-### C-API and interface API's
+### C API and interface API's

-Queries in the [`C API`](https://docs.helics.org/en/latest/c-api-reference/index.html#query) (and all derived APIs) have the same valid targets and properties that can be queried but the construction of the query is slightly different.
+Queries in the [`C API`](https://docs.helics.org/en/latest/c-api-reference/index.html#query) have the same valid targets and properties that can be queried but the construction of the query is slightly different.
 The basic operation is to create a query using `helicsQueryCreate(target,query)`.
 Once created, the target or query string can be changed with `helicsQuerySetTarget()` and `helicsQuerySetQueryString()`, respectively.

 This function returns a query object that can be used in one of the execute functions (`helicsQueryExecute()`, `helicsQueryExecuteAsync()`, `helicsQueryBrokerExecute()`, `helicsQueryCoreExecute()`,  to perform the query and receive back results.
 The query can be called asynchronously on a federate.
 The target field may be empty if the query is intended to be used on a local federate, in which case the target is assumed to be the federate itself.
 A query must be freed after use `helicsQueryFree()`.

 ## Example
 A [full co-simulation example](./examples/advanced_examples/advanced_query.md) showing how queries can be used for dynamic configuration can be found in the [HELICS Examples repository](https://github.com/GMLC-TDC/HELICS-Examples/tree/master/user_guide_examples/advanced/advanced_message_comm/query).